Upcoming Browns’ game moved to new date - NewsBreak

 BEREA, Ohio (WKBN) – The NFL has announced a schedule change for the Cleveland Browns-Baltimore Ravens game in week 15.

 The game has been moved to Saturday, Dec.
-17, with kickoff slated for 4:30 p.m.New details on 24-hour+, multi-state police chase; suspect facing at least 9 charges
+17, with kickoff slated for 4:30 p.m.It’s official: Panthers waive struggling QB Baker Mayfield

 It will be televised on NFL Network as one of three games played that day.